WebBluetoothCG/registries/README.md

 This file contains comments in lines starting with `#`.
-Non-comment lines contain a [valid UUID](https://webbluetoothcg.github.io/web-bluetooth/#dfn-valid-uuid) followed optionally by a space and one of the tokens "`exclude-reads`" or "`excludes-writes`".
+Non-comment lines contain a [valid UUID](https://webbluetoothcg.github.io/web-bluetooth/#dfn-valid-uuid) followed optionally by a space and one of the tokens "`exclude-reads`" or "`exclude-writes`".